The Story of Israel

 The Servant of God in Isaiah

 The first 39 chapters of Isaiah occur during the 8th century BC, before and after the Assyrian conquest of northern Israel (see unit 4a).
 Beginning with ch.
 40, the setting jumps ahead to the 6th century during the midst of the Babylonian exile of Judah.
-For this reason most OT scholars believe that the second part of this book was written by another author, referred to as 2nd Isaiah (this question of authorship poses no serious problems for those who believe that all the Bible was ultimately inspired by God).
+For this reason, most OT scholars believe that the second part of this book was written by another author, referred to as 2nd Isaiah who lived during the later time (this question of authorship poses no serious problems for those who believe that all the Bible was ultimately inspired by God, no matter who the authors were).

 In this second part of Isaiah, the prophecies shift from warnings of coming judgment to offering hope for the future when God still has plans for His people.
 In 41:8-10 God calls Israel and Jacob (Judah) – both parts of the nation – His servant whom He has chosen and has not rejected despite their sins which led them into exile.
 In ch.
 42 God promises to provide the servant with His Spirit and help him establish justice on earth, becoming a light for the Gentiles, demonstrating that God’s plans always included more than just the Jews.
 Unfortunately, God describes this servant-nation as blind and deaf because of the people’s idolatry.
 They did not fulfill the mission which God planned for them, and for this reason God allowed them to become the loot of the Babylonians.